JeroldGomez/e-commerce-website-optimization-analysis/README.md

 - Conversion Rate: Measure the percentage of website visitors who make a purchase.
 - Average Session Duration: Analyze how long users spend on the website.
-- Traffic Source: Examine the effectiveness of different platforms (accessed_From) in bringing users to the website.
+- Traffic Source: Examine the effectiveness of different platforms in bringing users to the website.
 - Demographic Insights: Utilize age, gender, and country data to understand user demographics.
 - Membership Influence: Investigate how membership status correlates with conversion rates.